thindil/steamsky/bin/doc/MODDING.md

 * Optional attribute `action`: What to do with this entry.
 Possible values
   are: "add" (add this entry, default option), "remove" (remove this entry) or "update" (update selected entry).
-* Text between tags `entry` is help entry text text visible when player select this option from help menu.
+* Text between tags `entry` is help entry text visible when player selects this option from help menu.
 * Inside help text you can use special variables which later will be replaced by proper keys names.
 All  that variables have name `{GameKey [number]}`